 My only regret is that we didn’t really get to see the town of Niagara on the Lake.
 I have heard it is really a cute town, but we just didn’t have time.
 I would love to go back and explore the town, plus more of the more of the best Niagara wineries.

 Have you been to Niagara on the Lake?
-Have you tried ice wine?
+Did you try ice wine?

 - Make sure you try the ice wine while you are in the Niagara Wine Region.